VIC.GOV.AU | Policy and Advisory Library

 Student Absence Learning Plan

-Student Absence Learning Plans should be implemented to support the education of students who are absent from school for an extended period.
+Student Absence Learning Plans can be implemented to support the education of students who are absent from school for an extended period.
 They should be developed collaboratively by teachers, students and their parents.

 • who are planning extended absences from school, for example for a family holiday